-The Vigilance Committee acted as the organizational nucleus of the Underground Railroad in a city that was publicly very hostile to Abolitionism.
-Most white workers were opposed to the abolition of slavery as well as the legalization of racial equality, while the merchant elites and early industrialists of the city had close economic ties to slaveholders in the South and throughout the Atlantic.
-There where numerous anti-black and anti-abolitionists riots throughout the 1830s and 1840s in Philadelphia.
+The Vigilance Committee organized and agitated against slavery in a city that was publicly very hostile to Abolitionism.
+Most white workers were opposed to the abolition of slavery as well as the legalization of racial equality, while the merchant elites and early industrialists of the city had close economic ties to slaveholders in the South and throughout the Atlantic world.
+There where numerous anti-black and anti-abolitionists riots during the 1830s and 1840s in Philadelphia.
 Even though they were vastly outnumbered, by subverting the Fugitive Slave Law in this border city, the immediatists antagonized the slaveholders and their allies—a much larger and well-established enemy.

 Before the war, and during its initial years, much of white Philadelphia was sympathetic to the Southern slaveholder’s grievances.
 But with the deepening of the conflict between North and South, most Philadelphians came to support the Union and the war against the Confederacy.
 A turning point came in 1863 when the city was threatened with Confederate occupation.
 Entrenchments were built and people fought to defend the city, defeating the Confederate Army at the Battle of Gettysburg.
 However, even with the shifting of opinion against the South, most white Philadelphians still believed that the Civil War had nothing to do with slavery.
 Many white Americans continued to believe that the Civil War was a “white man’s war” to preserve the Union and nothing more.
 Abolitionists and black Philadelphians continued to be the targets of mob violence, and some white Philadelphians even blamed the Abolitionists for the war.

 With all odds stacked against them, the Abolitionists proclaimed the need to end slavery from the very beginning and identified the structural contradictions that would tear the nation apart.
 But rather than wait for the gradual disintegration of slavery, the immediatists worked to hasten its destruction.
 In a society that was for the most part hostile to their cause, the immediatist wing of the abolitionist movement performed the historic duty of following through, with long-term consistency, those revolutionary tactics that alone could save the Union and drive the Civil War to a decisive conclusion.
-More and more slaves escaping from plantations, the enlistment of black troops into the Union army, the immediate emancipation of slaves throughout the South—these tactics were indeed the only ways out of the difficulties into which the Civil War had descended.
+More and more slaves escaping from plantations, the enlistment of black troops into the Union army, the abolition of slavery—these tactics were indeed the only ways out of the difficulties into which the Civil War had descended.

-The Civil War stemmed from a breakdown of the structural compromise that developed between two distinct modes of production—northern industrial wage labor, and southern slave labor.
-The growth and radicalization of the antislavery movement over time made this “unholy alliance” impossible to maintain.
+The Civil War stemmed from the contradictions between two forms of capitalist production—northern industrial wage labor, and southern agricultural slave labor.
+The growth and radicalization of the antislavery movement over time made this structural compromise, or “unholy alliance,” impossible to maintain.
 In this, the Civil War confirmed the basic lesson of every revolution, which stands the logic of gradualism on its head.
-Revolution doesn’t advance with small increments, with legislative preconditions, but with prompt, uncompromising actions that destabilize the structural limits of the existing system.
+Revolution doesn’t develop in a gradual, incremental manner, with legislative preconditions, but with prompt, uncompromising actions that heighten and destabilize the structural contradictions of the system.